Breast reconstruction decisions

 - you may need to have procedures in the future

 Think about how you feel about your breasts and your body.
-Reconstruction is a very personal decision.
+Breast reconstruction is a very personal decision.
 You have options, and you can take your time to decide which one makes most sense for you and your lifestyle.